Nigeria

 Addressing Social Norms that Influence Gender-Based Violence, Child Marriage, and Early Pregnancy

-In Nigeria, social norms that influence intimate partner violence, sexual violence, early adolescent pregnancy, child marriage, and other related factors contribute to the suffering and death of many mothers.
-MOMENTUM Country and Global Leadership partners with organizations in Ebonyi and Sokoto states to:
+In Nigeria, social norms that influence intimate partner violence (IPV), sexual violence, early adolescent pregnancy, and child marriage contribute to the suffering and death of many mothers.
+MOMENTUM Country and Global Leadership partners with indigenous organizations in Ebonyi and Sokoto states to:

 • Prevent violence against women and girls and mitigate its consequences.